symfony/symfony-docs/frontend/assetic/asset_management.rst

 One feature of Assetic is that it will combine many files into one.
 This helps to reduce the number of HTTP requests, which is great for front-end performance.
-It also allows you to maintain the files more easily by splitting them into manageable parts.
-This can help with re-usability as you can easily split project-specific files from those which can be used in other applications, but still serve them as a single file:
+It also allows you to maintain the files by splitting them into smaller, more manageable parts.
+This can help with re-usability as you can split project-specific files from those which can be used in other applications, but still serve them as a single file:

 .. code-block:: html+twig